LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

   These three last files are not shown here, as they are too big.

-4. __Based on the three output files you have collected, what can you say about the way we generate it?
-What is the problem if any?__
+4. <b>Based on the three output files you have collected, what can you say about the way we generate it?
+What is the problem if any?</b>

 The problem is in a template file.
 We can see that after each step the configuration file is erased and contains only the information about the new member of the serf cluster.